vinnyroca/3D_Software/docs/index.md

 Projects are separated into a variety of project pieces.

-Project pieces and exercises will be graded on their level of completion in regards to the particular project piece or exercise.
+Project pieces and exercises will be graded on their level of completion in regard to the particular project piece or exercise.

 Completed projects will be graded using the following criteria: